str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 ### The Race!

 Here's your chance to show us your best stuff.
 This part is mandatory if you want to compete in the race for extra credit.
 Implement `custom_search()` using whatever strategy you like.

+**Bonus points are added to the grade for this assignment, not to your overall grade.**

 The Race! will be based on Atlanta Pickle data.